Skip to main content

 Playa Oratori is the popular local beach for Portals Nous and Puerto Portals.

-The location of the beach is second to none, thanks to the world-class restaurants and bars in Puerto Portals on its doorstep, and the more modest amenities of Portals Nous, just a few minutes walk away.
-This part of the island offers some of the island's most prestigious hotels, the best beach clubs and gastronomy along with a whole host of activities from family-friendly waterparks through to topnotch golf courses.
+The beach's location is second to none, with world-class restaurants and bars in Puerto Portals on its doorstep and the more modest but charming amenities of Portals Nous village just a few minutes' walk away.
+This prestigious part of the island offers some of Mallorca's finest hotels, top beach clubs, and exceptional gastronomy, along with activities ranging from family-friendly waterparks to championship golf courses.

-As a destination popular with tourists, there are plenty of clean and contemporary hotels near the beach.
-These include the 5-star resort style hotels and glamorous boutique hotels through to more affordable but chic options.
-For those seeking a more exclusive feel of a private villa, close to the villages, there's a good selection of villas of varying sizes and budgets available.
+As a destination popular with tourists seeking quality accommodation, Portals Nous and the surrounding area offer plenty of clean and contemporary hotels.
+Options range from 5-star resort-style properties and glamorous boutique hotels to more affordable yet chic alternatives.
+For those seeking a more exclusive experience, there's a good selection of private villas of varying sizes and budgets available close to the villages.

 Illetas Beach, Palma de Mallorca